 - As a Team Member or Sponsor of the R.C.I.A., your own spiritual life will be enriched when you are willing to give of your time to those who are seeking to be part of our faith community.

 This form of the Rite of Christian Initiation is intended for children not baptized as infants who are between the grades 2nd and 5th and teens who are between the grades of 6th and 12th grade.
 They seek Christian initiation either at the direction of their parents or guardians or with parental permission on their own initiative.
 Such children and teens are capable of receiving and nurturing a personal faith and of receiving an obligation in conscience.
 But they are dependent on their parents or guardians and are still strongly influenced by their peers.

 Accordingly, as with adults, their initiation is to be extended over several years, if need be, before they receive their sacraments.
 In the first year of their formation the children and teens are enrolled in the regular parish catechism program.
 In September of the second year, they are then gathered in to experience the initiation process together with the adults.

 If you have any questions about the process, please call Irene at (361) 882-3245 Ext.
 21. (Back to Top)

 Middle School Youth Group:

 The purpose is to affirm the faith of young teens so they become living, conscious, and productive through the light of instruction and the experience of Christian living.
 Catechetical instruction embraces the teachings of our faith with emphasis on Dogma, Sacred Scripture, tradition, Christian prayer, worship, and community service.
-The Middle School Youth Group meets every Sunday from 4:00 p.m. to 5:15 p.m. in the Father Fernandez Center followed by the 6:00 p.m.
-Teen Mass.
+The Middle School Youth Group meets every Sunday to attend the 6:00 p.m.
+Teen Mass and then continues the program from 7:15 p.m. to 9:00 p.m. in the Father Fernandez Center.
 Middle School Youth Group is for the youth in grades 6th-8th and welcomes youth of all faiths.